SalesforceLabs/OrgCheck/docs/index.md

 - At this point of time, the Org Check application is only analyzing configuration data in the Salesforce org where it is installed.
 - We usually call this data as “metadata” such as list of Apex Classes, SObjects definition, Custom fields, etc.
-- We do not collect your data such as Account, Contact , Opportunity or any custom object you may have created in your org.
+- We do not collect your data such as Account, Contact, Opportunity or any custom object you may have created in your org.
-- The metadata types that are gathered (as of 6 November 2024) by the application using Salesforce APIs from the org where the app is installed are:
+- The metadata types that are gathered (as of August 2025) by the application using Salesforce APIs from the org where the app is installed are:
   * Home: InstalledSubscriberPackage, Organization
-  * ⚽ Objects tab: Field, FieldSet, Layout, Limit, ValidationRule, WebLink
+  * ⚽ Data model: Field, FieldSet, Layout, Limit, ValidationRule, WebLink, CustomField, EntityDefinition
-  * 🥕 Custom Fields tab: CustomField, EntityDefinition
-  * 🧔 Users tab: User, UserPermissionAccess
-  * 👮 Profiles and Permission Sets tab: Profile, PermissionSet, PermissionSetAssignment, AppMenuItem, SetupEntityAccess
+  * 👮 Security and Access: User, UserPermissionAccess, Profile, PermissionSet, PermissionSetAssignment, AppMenuItem, SetupEntityAccess
-  * 🐇 Roles tab: UserRole
-  * 🌶️ Public Groups and Queues tab: Group
+  * 🐇 Boxes: UserRole, Group
-  * 🤖 Automations tab: Flow, FlowDefinition, WorkflowRule
+  * 🤖 Automations: Flow, FlowDefinition, WorkflowRule
-  * 🎁 Custom Labels tab: ExternalString
+  * 🎁 Setting: ExternalString
-  * 🥐 Visual Components tab: ApexComponent, ApexPage, AuraDefinitionBundle, LightningComponentBundle, FlexiPage
+  * 🥐 User Interface: ApexComponent, ApexPage, AuraDefinitionBundle, LightningComponentBundle, FlexiPage
-  * 🔥 Apex tab: ApexClass, ApexCodeCoverage, ApexCodeCoverageAggregate, AsyncApexJob, ApexTrigger
+  * 🔥 Programmatic: ApexClass, ApexCodeCoverage, ApexCodeCoverageAggregate, AsyncApexJob, ApexTrigger
-- Please note that we have in our roadmap a Data Skew Analyser (but not until end of 2025).
-- At this moment, we do not know if such feature will be included in the same package or in a different package from the AppExchange.
-That could be an option to garantee that you use a package that does not touch you data at all.

 ### Is the data processed outside of my region or Country?